robfatland/nexus/data/api.md

             - `profilotron` for the profile API
             - `sensortron` for the sensor API
             - Why does the `populate` process not involve installing and activating a Python environment?
+- Be sure to revisit the Easy button: GLODAP on S3

 ### Testing the Function App on the VM